VibeCoder01/ConsentFormFetcher/src/README.md

 ### 2. Data Management and Scraping

--   **Data Source**: The URL for the RCR consent form page is defined in `src/config/app.json`.
-This URL can be modified by the user via the configuration page UI, which uses an API endpoint at `/api/config` to update the file.
+-   **Data Source & Configuration**: Application settings, including the RCR URL, are defined in `src/config/app.json`.
+These settings can be modified by the user via the configuration page UI, which uses an API endpoint at `/api/config` to update the file.
 -   **Scraping**: The `scrapeRcrForms` flow (`src/ai/flows/scrape-forms-flow.ts`) is triggered from the `/config` page.
 It uses `cheerio` to parse the RCR webpage and extract the title and URL of all PDF forms.
 -   **Data Storage**: The scraped form data is stored in `public/consent-forms.json`.
 The application automatically checks if this file is outdated compared to the live website on startup and prompts the user to update if necessary via the `checkForFormUpdates` flow (`src/ai/flows/update-check-flow.ts`).
 -   **Staff Data**: Staff members are stored in `src/config/staff.json`.
 A dedicated UI at `/config/staff` allows for managing this list, which is served via a simple API endpoint at `/api/staff`.